 - 1. Assemble the detector (see instructions beginning page 4). - 2 Install four AA alkaline batteries.
-All positive (button-end) terminals point up. - 3.
+All positive (button-end) terminals point up.
+Batteries are included with the detector. - 3.
 Turn the knob, located under the armrest, fully clockwise.

-This turns the machine on and sets audio volume to maximum. - 4.
-When first turned on, the F75 starts out in the Discrimination mode, with:

-Sensitivity preset to 60

-Discrimination Level preset to 10

-Number of Tones preset to 3

-Process# preset to dE
+This turns the machine on and sets audio volume to maximum. - When first turned on, the F75 starts out in the Discrimination mode, with: Sensitivity preset to 60 Discrimination Level preset to 10 Number of Tones preset to 3 Process# preset to dE